-Any allegations of child-on-child abuse will be taken seriously, fully investigated and victims supported.
+Any allegations of child-on-child abuse will be taken seriously, fully investigated and the child/ren who has/have allegedly had inappropriate sexual type of behaviour shown towards them supported.
 The needs of the child/ren who has/have allegedly carried out the sexual type of behaviour towards another child (ren) will also be considered, and relevant support put in place.

-Allegations of child-on-child abuse are handled in the same way as any other allegation of abuse:
+Allegations of child-on-child abuse are handled in the same way as any other allegation of abuse.